This article was originally posted on the 1st of November 2018.

 - empower staff to take relevant decisions

 your customers will have less contact with you as owner.
 You will have equipped your staff in a way that adds stability to your business at the point of sale, no matter that you will have gone.
+This should be part of your sale preparation checklist.

 “Our staff are our most valuable asset” is a statement flippantly made my many businesses.
 When your staff provide stability in the time of a business sale, their value turns into actual cash paid at completion by the buyer.
 That makes the expression much more tangible.